RokiSeydi/cpp-code-samples/README.md

 # cpp-code-samples

 a collection of code samples written whilst learning C++.
-The exercises range from easy ones from early beginning to more complex ones.
+The exercises cover different topics and aim to be progressively more complex (however the order of the folders is alphabetical!).

 1. Calculator: the programme was created whilst learning: if statements and variables data types
 2. Chips game: most complex game so far.
 It is a game where two players are assigned a random number of chips.
 The winner is the one with the least number